novenOo/re-coded-js-final-project/README.md

  - **Projects**
    + A page with two navigational buttons or tabs, `Current` and `Favorite`:
      * Clicking the `Current` button will make an AJAX request to the GitHub API and display information about your 5 most recent GitHub repositories.
-     * Clicking the `Favorite` button will display a list of your pinned github repositories which can be your projects or any repository you're proud of, you can use static links or you can add these projects to your linkedin profile and make ajax request from linkedin api.
+     * Clicking the `Favorite` button will display a list of GitHub repositories (that you have created or contributed to) that you are especially proud of.
+There are a number of ways you can load this data via AJAX; for example, you could create a new file in your project directory that contains static links to the repositories, or you could add the GitHub projects to your LinkedIn profile and make an AJAX request to the LinkedIn API.
  - **Skills**
    + A page showcasing the skills that you have learned in Re:Coded (for example, CSS, HTML, JavaScript, jQuery, AJAX, Ruby, web scraping (with Nokogiri and now with JavaScript), Pry (for Ruby development), RSpec (for Ruby testing), Git (with remotes stored on GitHub), etc.
      * The skills should be stored in a JSON file that gets loaded via an AJAX request.